 Created by the Legislature in 1985, the HECB was formally established in January 1986 as the successor to the Council for Postsecondary Education.
 Board members are appointed by the governor and confirmed by the state Senate.
 They serve four-year terms, with the exception of the student member, who serves one year.
-Beginning in January 2006, the members of the board will select one of their colleagues as the chair.
+In January 2006, the members of the board began selecting one of their colleagues as the chair.
 The agency's executive director serves at the pleasure of the board.

 Major functions of the board include:

 - Administering state financial aid programs

-- Helping families save for college

-- Motivating young people to go to college

 - Preparing a strategic plan for higher education

 - Recommending budget priorities and policy changes

 - Approving degree programs

 - Ensuring program quality

-- Establishing minimum freshmen admission requirements at public four-year colleges and universities
+- Establishing minimum freshman admission requirements at public four-year colleges and universities

+- Helping families save for college

+- Motivating young people to go to college